sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 #### Audio Features
 We followed the definition of audio features provided by Spotify: (https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features)<br>
-* Danceability: How suitable a track is for dancing (0 is least danceable, 1 is most danceable)
+* 🕺🏽 Danceability: How suitable a track is for dancing (0 is least danceable, 1 is most danceable)
-* Energy: Perceptual measure of intensity and activity (0 is least energetic, 1 is most energetic)
+* ⚡️ Energy: Perceptual measure of intensity and activity (0 is least energetic, 1 is most energetic)
-* Instrumentalness - how much vocals there are in a track (0 is least instrumental (ie. most vocal), 1 is most instrumental (ie. no vocals)
+* 🎼 Instrumentalness - how much vocals there are in a track (0 is least instrumental (ie. most vocal), 1 is most instrumental (ie. no vocals)
-* Liveness - likelihood of audience present (between 0 and 1)
+* 🖖 Liveness - likelihood of audience present (between 0 and 1)
-* Loudness - loudness of a track in decibels (dB) (higher values = louder)
+* 📢 Loudness - loudness of a track in decibels (dB) (higher values = louder)
-* Acousticness - how acoustic a track is (acoustic: no electrical amplification)
+* 👂 Acousticness - how acoustic a track is (acoustic: no electrical amplification)
-* Speechiness - how much spoken word there is in a track (0 is least (only music), 1 is most (no music, only speaking), rap music would fall in between)
+* 💬 Speechiness - how much spoken word there is in a track (0 is least (only music), 1 is most (no music, only speaking), rap music would fall in between)
-* Tempo - tempo of the track in beats per minute (higher means the track is faster)
+* 💨 Tempo - tempo of the track in beats per minute (higher means the track is faster)
-* Valence - the musical happiness conveyed by the track (0 is saddest, 1 is happiest)
+* 😹 Valence - the musical happiness conveyed by the track (0 is saddest, 1 is happiest)
-* Duration_ms - the duration of the song in milliseconds
+* ⏳ Duration - the duration of the song in milliseconds